 Two expressions of interest in the vacancy on the Parish Council have been expressed.

 One of these has since withdrawn.
 The other is actively interested but is unable to make meetings on a Monday due to other commitments.

+Christmas Lights – Although a positive response has been received towards considering a partial refund in the form of a credit for this year’s lights, no formal confirmation has yet been received.
+Cllr D Edwards to follow up.

+Plan of Cemetery.
+This is still in progress.
+Parish Clerk to update on progress at next meeting.

 Reed Pond- update –